tatsuhikonaito/DEEP-HLA/README.md

 `DEEP*HLA` receives pre-phased SNV data and outputs genotype dosages of binary HLA alleles.

-In  `DEEP*HLA`, HLA imputation is peformed in two processes:
+In  `DEEP*HLA`, HLA imputation is performed in two processes:

 ​	(1) model training with a HLA reference panel